What to Do After a Car Accident in NC

 This deserves its own section because it is the single biggest mistake NC drivers make at the accident scene.

 What feels like normal human decency -- apologizing after a stressful event -- can be weaponized against you.
 Insurance adjusters are specifically trained to look for admissions of fault in police reports, witness statements, and your own accounts of the accident.
+Understanding how fault is determined in NC helps you see why every word you say at the scene matters.

 What NOT to say: